 In 1894, Traut and Borner received a patent (No. 515,063) for what was to become Stanley’s core mechanism for adjusting the throats of block planes – the eccentric lever.
 This patent would morph into the actual mechanism found on planes.
 The earliest eccentric lever had two distinct features: a lever tab for the user to move the mouthpiece, and a pivoting post attached to the plane toe, behind the finger knob.

 In a Stanley catalog from 1898, both these features had changed: The lever tab had been turned down (except in planes where there was no room for this), and the pivot pin had been attached to the eccentric lever, such that the pin fits in a hole in the plane body.
 In many Stanley block plane patents after 1900, the lever tab shows in the turn-down position.
 In Catalogue No.14, all four of the “Bailey” adjustable block planes have the lever tab turned down, similarly the No. 65 and 65½.
 The No.60 and 60½ however, have the lever tab turned upwards.

 Throat adjustment mechanism from patent No. 1,053,270 showing downturned lever (1913).

 Two examples of planes with the pivoting post integral to the toe of the plane body are shown in Fig.1.
-The Stanley No.18 is an early version, and the No.S18 has an integral pivoting post due to the thin nature of the material on the planes toe.
+The Siegley “No.18” has a unique integral post construction, more similar to the original Stanley patent.
+The No.S18 also has an integral pivoting post due to the thin nature of the material on the planes toe.

 The next two photographs illustrate the pivoting post integral to the eccentric lever.
 Also shown is the eccentric lever tab shown turned downwards vs. upwards.